Home

 Nearby Shimoni is the home of families of fresh water porpoises which cruise in and out of the Kisite Marine Park and are frequently seen in the channel between the mainland and Shimoni.
 "Shimo" means hole or cave in Kiswahili.
 Historically, these caves were used by smugglers and slavers.
 Some caves have freshwater springs flowing into the sea reputed to come from Kilimanjaro, 100 miles inland.

-Kisite Marine Park Facts
+Kisite Marine National Park Facts

 • Area 28 sq. km